LinwoodDev/Butterfly/docs/docs/shortcuts.md

 ## Configure {#configure}

 Customize the controls by giving every control a painter index.
 The painter index starts at 1 and are ordered from left to right.
 An empty painter index will disable the painter switch on this control.
-Insert a negative painter to enable moving with this control.
+Insert `0` to enable moving with this control.